SimonEricAlexius/CI_PP1_HP/README.md

 - Give users a menu with what hamburgers they can buy
 - Give users a way of contacting the restaurant
 - Give users a history and goal of the restaurant

+## User Experience

+### Target Audience
+- Users that are looking for a good meal
+- Users that want to get in touch with the restaurant
+- Users that want to know when the restaurant is open
+- Users that want to know more about the restaurant

+### User Requirements and Expectations
+- Easy navigation on the website
+- Easy to find what is on the menu
+- Easy and multiple ways to contact the restaurant

+### User Stories
+#### First Time Users
+- What time is the restaurant open
+- Where is the restaurant located
+- What is on the menu
+- What do other people say about the restaurant

+#### Returning Users
+- How to contact the restaurant with feedback
+- What is the restaurants history and future goals
+- Can I find the restaurant on social media